semgrep/semgrep-docs/docs/prerequisites.md

 ## Semgrep command-line tool

-These requirements apply to both Semgrep Pro and Semgrep OSS.
+These requirements apply to both Semgrep AppSec Platform and Semgrep CE.

 ### Software